-- Arrange $R{RT}$ resistor near the RT pin and do not attach capacitor. - $\cdot$ Arrange $\mathsf{R}{\text{ISET}}$ resistor near the ISET pin and do not attach capacitor. - $\cdot$ Attach the decoupling capacitor of $C{IN}$ and $C{VREG}$ to IC pin as close as possible. - $\cdot$ Keep the impedance low because large current might flow into DGND and PGND. - $\cdot\,$ Be careful not to occur noise in the ISET, RT, and COMP pins. - Since PWM, OUTH, OUTL, SW, SYNC and LED1 to LED4 have switching, avoid affecting the surrounding patterns. - $\cdot\,$ The SW, OUTH, BOOT pin to each components, keep shortest wiring and minimum impedance. - There is thermal PAD at the back of package.
+- $\cdot$ Arrange $R{\text{RT}}$ resistor near the RT pin and do not attach capacitor. - $\boldsymbol{\cdot}$ Arrange $R{\text{ISET}}$ resistor near the ISET pin and do not attach capacitor. - Attach the decoupling capacitor of CIN and CVREG to IC pin as close as possible. - Keep the impedance low because large current might flow into DGND and PGND. - Be careful not to occur noise in the ISET, RT, and COMP pins. - · Since PWM, OUTH, OUTL, SW, SYNC and LED1 to LED4 have switching, avoid affecting the surrounding patterns. - $\cdot$ The SW, OUTH, BOOT pin to each components, keep shortest wiring and minimum impedance. - · There is thermal PAD at the back of package.
 Solder the board GND for thermal PAD. - Set the gate resistor of FET (M1) to 0 $\Omega$ .
 If resistor is connected, M1 OFF timing is delayed in M1 parasitic capacity and gate resistor, and the penetrating current flows to the internal transistor of M1 and SW.
-The penetrating current might worsen the efficiency or detect OCP. - To reduce noise, consider the board layout in the shortest wiring and minimum impedance for Boost loop (D2 $\rightarrow$ CVOUT $\rightarrow$ DGND $\rightarrow$ M2 $\rightarrow$ D2) and Buck loop (VCC $\rightarrow$ RCS $\rightarrow$ M1 $\rightarrow$ D1 $\rightarrow$ DGND $\rightarrow$ GND $\rightarrow$ CIN $\rightarrow$ VCC). - The ringing of Low-side FET can be suppressed by $R_G$ , but there is a concern that efficiency might worsen when $R_G$ increases.
-When using $R_G$ , decide the resistance value after full evaluation. - When PWM min pulse width satisfies the following formula, please do not connect a capacitor to LED1 to LED4 pins.
+The penetrating current might worsen the efficiency or detect OCP. - To reduce noise, consider the board layout in the shortest wiring and minimum impedance for Boost loop (D2 →CVOUT→DGND→M2→D2) and Buck loop (VCC→RCS→M1→D1→DGND→GND→CIN→VCC). - When PWM min pulse width satisfies the following formula, please do not connect a capacitor to LED1 to LED4 pins.
 It might misdetect LED short protection.
 When the connection of the capacitor is necessary for noise measures, please refer to us.

-$$t{MIN} \leq \frac{10}{f{osc}}$$
+$$t{MIN} \le \frac{10}{f{osc}}$$